Following through on our beliefs

 We have identified climate change, human rights and good business conduct as three main topics and priorities for engagement.
 In this ESG Positions & Exclusions policy, we explain our position and expectations on these themes.

 - Engagement & voting policy - stewardship (PDF)

 Engaging with fund managers across asset classes is a crucial part of our post-investment monitoring process, as they are able to make a difference in the real economy.
 This policy describes how we effect our influence through the investments.

 This policy describes our approach to impact investing, covering the impact investing journey from inception to implementation.

 As a responsible investor, we are concerned about climate change.
 Resilient climate is the core theme of our portfolio.
 We are signatory to the Dutch Climate Agreement and we set our ambition to become net zero by 2040.
 Therefore, we are carbon neutral for our company and measure as well as reduce the carbon footprint of our portfolio.
-We will report about the progress to become net zero for the portfolio in our annual RI report (PDF) and the TCFD report 2021 (PDF).
+We will report about the progress to become net zero for the portfolio in our annual RI Report and the TCFD report 2022 (PDF).

 An essential aspect of our spiritual heritage is the value of Human Dignity, the very same that has inspired the UN Declaration of Human Rights, which we adopt as our standard.
 We recognise that we can only uphold these rights if we create a process to better understand our impact on human rights and labour practices.
 In 2022, we published our first Human Rights Statement, as a commitment to further strengthen our capacity to respect human rights from the different roles we have as an employer, business owner, through to our investments.
 Our statement includes our initial plan from 2022 to 2025 and the steps we believe we should take.
 We are sure that we will learn a lot on the way and we invite our stakeholders to join us on this path.